ArgonDesign/alogic/doc/types.md

 #### typedefs - <a href="http://afiddle.argondesign.com/?example=types_typedef.alogic">fiddle here.</a>

-Similarly to the C language, a `typedef` declaration can be used to create an alias for packed type, giving it a new name:
+Similarly to the C language, a `typedef` definition can be used to create an alias for a type, giving it a new name:

 ```
   typedef <existing type> <new type>;